Edowo/Midi-controller-arduino/README.md

 Maybe in the future i will update this, if you found it and you are interested in this, LMK.
 CHEERS !

+ALSO AS A SIDE NOTE
+When i desingned this i did't have the expertiece that i have now on fusion 360, so, lmk if something can change